Tendon Injury Claims At Work Guide – How To Claim -Calculate Compensation Amounts

 Tendon injuries impact people in different ways.
 Some people make a full recovery; others are left with injuries for the rest of their lives.
 Some people can return to work, others cannot.
 This will all be taken into consideration when determining how much compensation you will receive.
 Both the psychological and physical long-term impact play a role.

-If a doctor has misdiagnosed your tendon injury, you will be able to make a claim for compensation.
+If a doctor has misdiagnosed your tendon injury, you may be able to make a claim for compensation.
 These cases tend to involve one of the following scenarios:

-If any of the above has happened, we can help you to launch a claim.
-We have lots of experience in tendon and ligament damage claims involving medical misdiagnosis.
+If any of the above has happened, we may be able to help you make a claim.
+We have lots of experience in ligament damage tendon injury claims involving medical misdiagnosis.

 When making a claim for any sort of tendon injury, there are two types of ligament damage compensation you will be able to claim for – general damages and special damages.

-Special damages are essentially out of pocket expenses.
+are essentially out of pocket expenses.
 This is compensation for any costs you have incurred because of your injury.
-Here are some examples…
+Below, you’ll find some examples.

 - Childcare costs – Have you had to hire someone to look after your children whilst your recover?